TakeJoshyy/Roguemon/README.md

 Status Cap +1 + Any Status Heal  + Potion
 Super Potion + Any Status Heal + Ether
-Flutist + Super Potion - you can use flutes in battle (including Poke Flute) Temporary Item voucher: you may keep and unlock one non-healing ground item that you pick up before the next gym Ground TM
+Flutist + Super Potion - you can use flutes in battle (including Poke Flute) Temporary Item voucher: Permanently unlock one non-revive found item before next gym (immediate decision) Ground TM
 Candy Jar - You may now save PPup/PPmax/Rare Candy for anytime use Potion Investment - Store potion in PC.
 Doubles value every badge.
 Withdraw a single healing item up to it’s value in Buy Phase